-My reply to an excerpt of an article written by complementarian Michael Witcoff and shared to thousands by the CEO of Gab, Andrew Torba.
+This is My reply to an excerpt of an article written by complementarian Michael Witcoff and shared to thousands by Andrew Torba, the CEO of the social media platform, Gab.

 Witcoff writes: With every passing generation, men become weaker and